Is WordPress still the king of the internet in 2020?

 Are there better, faster, more modern solutions?
 Yes, and it’s worth considering before you make the blind jump into a new or revamped Wordpress site.

 This article isn’t going to list all the various options you can choose instead of WordPress.
-We’re digging deep into Gatsby.
+We’re digging deep into the static site generator, Gatsby.
 Why?
 Well, it's running this site and we love it.
 It fits our needs perfectly.
 If you haven’t noticed, our site is highly optimized and it’s super fast.
 Just try clicking a few links like this one, or here, or even over here.

 Okay, so we’ve established that Gatsby does a good job.
 So onto the important questions.